'Super consultant' to testify as blockbuster week at LRT inquiry kicks off | CBC News

 More than once, witnesses have been asked about Guest's credentials and why he played such a central advisory role in Ottawa's Confederation Line if he wasn't a lawyer, engineer or accountant.

-In his own interview ahead of the inquiry hearings, co-lead counsel Kate McGrann asked him to describe his experience with public-private partnerships — also known as P3s — before Stage 1 LRT.
+In his own interview ahead of the inquiry hearings, co-lead counsel Kate McGrann asked him to describe his experience with public-private partnerships — also known as P3s — before Stage 1.

-"I didn't have P3 experience," Guest answered, although he had worked on the original O-Train that opened in 2001.
+"I didn't have P3 experience," Guest answered, although he had worked on the original O-Train (now known as the Trillium Line) that opened in 2001.

 I'm modestly good at understanding things quickly and framing them up for decision-makers and talking about … how to get their priorities on the table.- Brian Guest in interview with light rail commission counsel